Compressed Gas Cylinders

 Cylinders must be properly labeled, including the gas identity and appropriate hazards (e.g., health, flammability, reactivity).
 Color-coding of cylinders cannot be used to indicate the contents because the color codes differ among suppliers.
 With no set industry color standard, only the gas identity and hazard labels should be used to identify the contents.

-The Department of Environmental Health, Safety and Risk Management at the University of Wisconsin-Milwaukee recommends the following guidelines for cylinder storage:
+The Department of Environmental Health and Safety at Oklahoma State University recommends the following guidelines for cylinder storage should be observed:

-- Keep all cylinders away from corrosive vapors
+- Keep all cylinders away from corrosive materials

 - Keep corrosives away from flammables